 So if you're running late getting home from work, you won't waste money on energy by warming up an empty house.

 5. Set your thermostatic radiator valves (TRVs) low

-As with your room thermostat, you should set the TRV in each room at a low level and gradually turn it up until it leaves the room at a comfortable temperature when your heating is on.
+As with your room thermostat, you should set the thermostatic radiator valves (TRV) in each room at a low level, then gradually turn them up until the room's left at a comfortable temperature.

 Turning a TRV to a higher setting will not make the room heat up any faster – that depends on the boiler size and setting, and the radiator size.